-Despite the dizzying variety of circumstances under which people marry, that checklist is still relevant today.
-It required just one substantive change in the years since, when Pope Benedict XVI ruled in his motu proprio Omnium in Mentem that a formal act of defection from the Church no longer freed a Catholic from the obligation to marry according to Catholic marital law:
+Despite the wide variety of circumstances in which people marry, that checklist is still relevant.
+It required just one substantive change in the years since it was drafted, after Pope Benedict XVI ruled in his motu proprio Omnium in Mentem that a formal act of defection from the Church no longer freed a Catholic from the obligation to marry according to Catholic marital law:

 The Code of Canon Law nonetheless prescribes that the faithful who have left the Church “by a formal act” are not bound by the ecclesiastical laws regarding the canonical form of marriage (cf. can.
 1117), dispensation from the impediment of disparity of cult (cf. can.
 1086), and the need for permission in the case of mixed marriages (cf. can.
 1124).
 The underlying aim of this exception from the general norm of canon 11 was to ensure that marriages contracted by those members of the faithful would not be invalid due to defect of form or the impediment of disparity of cult. . . .
 I decree that in the same Code the following words are to be eliminated: “and has not left it by a formal act” (can.
 1117); “and has not left it by means of a formal act” (can.
 1086 § 1); “and has not left it by a formal act” (can.
 1124).

 - Catholics may attend all presumptively valid marriages of Catholics, non-Catholics, and non-Christians.

 - For Catholics marrying other Catholics, a non-Catholic Christian or a non-Christian, a wedding is presumptively valid if it is done in accordance with Catholic marital law.
 Catholics marrying non-Catholic Christians or non-Christians need the necessary canonically appropriate permissions to marry the non-Catholic party and to marry in a non-Catholic ritual (if applicable).